Styra DAS provides several different mechanisms for organizing your policies, one of which is the System.

 A system in the Styra DAS allows a team to manage the OPAs that have been integrated into a real-world software system: what policies should be used, what decisions have been made, are the OPAs healthy, and so on.
 The real-world system is any piece of software that has been integrated with OPA.
 For example, a Kubernetes cluster, a service-mesh, or a custom application.
 It could be one OPA integrated with that real-world system or 1000 systems; a DAS system provides the single pane of glass to manage all of those OPAs.

 - Policy Authoring: A policy authoring experience that helps you write policies in the style that best fits a system.

 - Git Storage: The ability to store policies in a Git repository.
-You can also mount JSON from a Git repository.

 - Impact Analysis: Analysis to help you understand the impact a proposed change will have on the real-world software system.

 - Decision Logs: A log of all the decisions made by the OPAs for the system.

 - Decision Time Series: An aggregated graph of decisions made over time.